-Burntisland formed at a very early date around what was one of the best natural harbours on the Firth of Forth.
-It is believed that the Romans under Agricola brought troops and supplies ashore here during their invasion of Northern Scotland in AD83 (see our Historical Timeline).
+Burntisland stands on the north shore of the Firth of Forth, more or less opposite Leith.
+As a settlement it formed at a very early date around what was one of the best natural harbours on the river.
+It is believed that the Romans under Agricola brought troops and supplies ashore here during their invasion of northern Scotland in AD83 (see our Historical Timeline).

 Fast forward a thousand years or so, and in 1119 Rossend Castle was built on a rocky bluff overlooking the harbour and ideally placed to help defend such a strategically important site.
-The land around Burntisland was amongst the property endowed by David I on the Abbots of Dunfermline in around 1130, and in 1382 the Abbey extended the castle.
+The land around Burntisland was part of the property endowed by David I on the Abbots of Dunfermline in around 1130, and in 1382 the abbey extended the castle.